-Seeking insights on your behalf, Charles Aris vice president Sarah Becker recently interviewed David Krajicek, a former chief executive officer at GfK Research whom Becker recently placed as a strategic CEO-level partner in a private equity firm.
+Seeking insights on your behalf, Charles Aris vice president Sarah Becker interviewed David Krajicek, a former chief executive officer at GfK Research whom Becker placed as a strategic CEO-level partner in a private equity firm.

 Krajicek spent 24 years as a member of GfK, where he rose from senior vice president to CEO of GfK Research.
 During his time with GfK, he managed the firm’s client consulting groups, a diverse set of research industry thought leaders who provide research and consulting services to an array of organizations.
 He also held leadership roles in the firm’s Business & Technology sector and Brand & Communications practice.
 Krajicek, who has built and led companies with P&Ls ranging from $18 million to $900 million and from 16 to 5,000 employees across 50 countries, has authored numerous articles related to the operational objectives of global marketing insights and consulting firms.